williambq/AppNoticeSDK-Android/README.md

 // Ghostery variables
 // Note: Use your custom values for the Company ID, Notice ID and all or your tracker IDs.
-These test values won't work in your environment. private static final int GHOSTERY_COMPANYID = 242; // My Ghostery company ID (NOTE: Use your value here) private static final int GHOSTERY_CONFIGID = 6690; // The Ghostery configuration ID for this app (NOTE: Use your value here) (Implied)
+These test values won't work in your environment. private static final int GHOSTERY_COMPANYID = 242; // My Ghostery company ID (NOTE: Use your value here)
-//private static final int GHOSTERY_CONFIGID = 6691; // The Ghostery configuration ID for this app (NOTE: Use your value here) (Explicit)
+//private static final int GHOSTERY_CONFIGID = 6690; // The Ghostery configuration ID for this app (NOTE: Use your value here) (Implied) private static final int GHOSTERY_CONFIGID = 6691; // The Ghostery configuration ID for this app (NOTE: Use your value here) (Explicit)

 // Ghostery tracker IDs (NOTE: you will need to define a variable for each tracker you have in your app) private static final int GHOSTERY_TRACKERID_ADMOB = 464; // Tracker ID: AdMob private static final int GHOSTERY_TRACKERID_CRASHLYTICS = 3140; // Tracker ID: Crashlytics

-private static final boolean GHOSTERY_USEREMOTEVALUES = true; // If true, causes SDK to override local SDK settings with those defined in the Ghostery Admin Portal private AppNotice appNotice; // Ghostery App Notice SDK object private AppNotice_Callback appNotice_callback; // Ghostery App Notice callback handler boolean appRestartRequired; // Ghostery parameter to track if app needs to be restarted after opt-out
+private static final boolean GHOSTERY_USEREMOTEVALUES = false; // If true, causes SDK to override local SDK settings with those defined in the Ghostery Admin Portal private AppNotice appNotice; // Ghostery App Notice SDK object private AppNotice_Callback appNotice_callback; // Ghostery App Notice callback handler boolean appRestartRequired; // Ghostery parameter to track if app needs to be restarted after opt-out